Single-Course Engelsk 10 ECTS

 Overall Course Objectives

-The aim is to obtain an understanding of the processing mechanisms in the auditory system and the perceptual consequences.
-To learn about functional relationships between the physical attributes of sound and their associated percepts, using a system’s approach.
-To study sensory and brain processing, and their locations, using objective methods such as otoacoustic emissions and auditory evoked potentials.
-To learn about potential clinical and technical applications by applying auditory-model based processing techniques.
+The aim of this course is to develop an understanding of processing mechanisms in the auditory system and their perceptual consequences.
+Students will explore the functional relationships between the physical properties of sound, their neural representation along the auditory pathway, and the resulting percepts, adopting a systems-oriented approach.
+The course further examines sensory and brain processing and their anatomical correlates using objective methods such as otoacoustic emissions and auditory evoked potentials.
+In addition, students will gain insight into potential clinical and technological applications by applying auditory model–based processing techniques as well as data-driven machine-learning approaches.

 Learning Objectives

-• describe and apply basic signal analysis concepts (e.g., convolution, correlation, Fourier transform, sampling, quantization, aliasing)
+• Describe and apply fundamental signal analysis concepts (e.g., convolution, correlation, Fourier transform, sampling, quantization, and aliasing).

-• interpret the concepts of signal detection theory and explain their implications for psychophysical measurement methods
+• Interpret the principles of signal detection theory and explain their implications for psychophysical measurement methods.

-• analyse the processing of sound in the cochlea (inner ear), predict the features of cochlear transformation using an electrical circuit (PSpice)
+• Analyze sound processing in the inner ear (cochlea) and predict key features of cochlear transformation using electrical circuit modeling.

-• characterise the auditory system’s frequency selective properties, demonstrate the concept of masking, and evaluate models of auditory masking
+• Characterize the frequency-selective properties of the auditory system, demonstrate the principles of masking, and evaluate models of auditory masking.

-• explain the auditory system’s properties of temporal processing, calculate the modulation spectrum of a stimulus, and evaluate the concept of modulation-frequency selective processing
+• Explain the temporal processing properties of the auditory system, calculate the modulation spectrum of a stimulus, and evaluate the concept of modulation-frequency–selective processing.

-• discuss methods to measure loudness and intensity discrimination; evaluate models of loudness and intensity coding in the auditory system
+• Discuss methods for measuring loudness and intensity discrimination, and evaluate models of loudness perception and intensity coding in the auditory system.

-• demonstrate and discuss the principles of spatial and binaural hearing; predict binaural perception data using an equalization-cancellation model
+• Demonstrate and explain the principles of spatial and binaural hearing, and predict binaural perception outcomes using an equalization–cancellation model.

-• relate speech intelligibility performance to the properties of stimulus, room acoustics and state of hearing; compare and evaluate different methods for the measurement of speech intelligibility
+• Relate speech intelligibility performance to stimulus characteristics, room acoustics, and hearing status, and compare and evaluate different methods for measuring speech intelligibility.

-• discuss models of signal processing in auditory neurons, evaluate physiologically inspired models of auditory perception
+• Discuss models of signal processing in auditory neurons and evaluate physiologically inspired models of auditory perception.

 • explain methods for measuring otoacoustic emissions and acoustically evoked brain potentials; categorize different types of evoked potentials; interpret the role of cochlear processing for the generation of brainstem potentials